seedcase-project/seedcase-website/design/architecture/backend.md

 through "Merge Request" mechanisms.
 This mechanism involves automatically linking any addition or correction back to the main documentation and requesting it be merged into it.

+TODO: File tree structure design showing where data will be saved and how it will look like on the computer.